HirCoir/Piper-TTS-Tools/readme.md

 # Piper TTS Flask API

-This Flask API allows you to convert text to speech using the [PIPER](https://github.com/rhasspy/piper) text to speech engine.
-Piper is a fast and local neural text to speech system optimized for Raspberry Pi 4.
-The API supports several languages, and the voices are trained with VITS and then exported to onnxruntime.
+This Flask API enables you to convert text to speech using the [PIPER](https://github.com/rhasspy/piper) text-to-speech engine.
+Piper is a fast and local neural text-to-speech system optimized for Raspberry Pi 4.
+The API supports multiple languages, and the voices are trained with VITS and then exported to onnxruntime.

 Each voice requires two files:

 - A .onnx model file (e.g., en_US-lessac-medium.onnx)
 - A .onnx.json config file (e.g., en_US-lessac-medium.onnx.json)

 The API supports several languages, and the voices are trained with VITS and then exported to onnxruntime.
-The Piper TTS API allows to choose different voices from the [community-created voices](https://huggingface.co/rhasspy/piper-voices/tree/main) in the HuggingFace repository.
+The Piper TTS API allows you to choose different voices from the [community-created voices](https://huggingface.co/rhasspy/piper-voices/tree/main) in the HuggingFace repository.

 The MODEL_CARD file contains important licensing information.
 Please review it carefully as some voices may have restrictive licenses.

 ## API Usage Examples

 The API supports multiple programming languages:

 ### Node.js

 ```node
 const axios = require('axios');